So Much More Than a Teacher

 More Than a Teacher: Advisors

-"Students quickly realize how important it is to develop a close relationship with their advisor," said Emma Dawson ’18 and Nalia Medina ’18, speaking out about their close relationship with advisor Susanna Waters, a history teacher and associate head of school for academic affairs.
-"Over the past couple of years, the two of us have encountered the ebb and flow of high school life, and Mrs. Waters has remained our constant support throughout it all ... "[Our meetings with her] have become something that we have grown to love and look forward to.
-They usually start off with an academic check-in, but quickly transform into relaxed conversations about just about anything on either of our minds."
+"Students quickly realize how important it is to develop a close relationship with their advisor," said Emma Dawson and Nalia Medina, speaking out about their close relationship with former advisor Susanna Waters, who was a history teacher and associate head of school for academic affairs.
+"Over the past couple of years, the two of us have encountered the ebb and flow of high school life, and Mrs. Waters remained our constant support throughout it all ... "[Our meetings with her] became something that we grew to love and look forward to.
+They usually started off with an academic check-in, but quickly transformed into relaxed conversations about anything on our minds."

 They are coaches